J. T. Haxall

 John Triplett "Jerry" Haxall (April 22, 1860 - July 9, 1939) was a college football player.
 On November 30, 1882, he kicked a 65-yard field goal from placement (Note: The spectators did not measure the distance, but it was long estimated as 65 yards and by all accounts was beyond midfield.) for a then record in the Princeton-Yale contest at the Polo Grounds.
 The record stood until 1976.
 Haxall later remarked "My epitaph will probably be: J. T. Haxall.
 Kicked a football.
 That's all."

-Early years
+Early life

 John Triplett Haxall was born in Virginia on April 22, 1860 to Bolling Walker Haxall and Anne Triplett.
 His father was a flour milling heir whose Richmond house built in 1858 is on the National Register of Historic Places.